Search

 Not every breach has to be reported to the ICO.
 The ICO has a self-assessment tool on its website to assist organisations in determining whether a breach poses a risk to people’s rights and freedoms and should therefore be reported.
 The self-assessment takes five minutes to complete.

-If you need any advice on breaches of personal data, please do not hesitate to contact a member of our data protection team who will be happy to assist.
+If you need any advice on breaches of personal data, please do not hesitate to contact our data breach solicitors who will be happy to assist.

 About this article